MohamadYusuf/WebRx-Site/docs/component-overview.md

 - …can easily be packaged for reuse across projects
 - …let you define your own conventions/logic for configuration and loading

 This pattern is beneficial for large applications, because it simplifies development through clear organization and encapsulation, and helps to improve runtime performance by incrementally loading your application code and templates as needed.

 Custom elements are an optional but convenient syntax for consuming components.
 Instead of needing placeholder <code>&lt;div&gt;</code> into which components are injected with bindings, you can use more self-descriptive markup with custom element names.

+## Component Registration

+A component is registered by invoking the <code>wx.app.component</code> function specifying either:

+- a combination of a view-model and a template
+- a standalone view-model
+- or a stand-alone template

 ## Example: A like/dislike widget

-To get started, you can register a component using wx.components.register (technically, registration is optional, but it's the easiest way to get started).
-A component definition specifies a view-model and template.
-For example:

 ```javascript
 wx.app.component('like-widget', {
     viewModel: function(params) {
         // Data: value is either null, 'like', or 'dislike'
         this.chosenValue = params.value;

         // Behaviors
         this.likeCmd = wx.command(function() { this.chosenValue('like'); }, this);
         this.dislikeCmd = wx.command(function() { this.chosenValue('dislike'); }, this);